jharlow/cavelog/README.md

   - [x] consistent log views on all locations/caves
   - [x] checkmarks on locations/caves once visited
   - [x] shared logs on my partnership section
-- [ ] No info yet on tables
+- [x] No info yet on tables
 - [x] Add/edit buttons go to sign in page if no current user
+- [ ] nicer sign in page
+- [x] if not signed in, welcome and explanation of what cavelog is
+- [ ] forgot password flow
 - [ ] If no description/metadata, show link to add it
-- [ ] check marks on caves if not signed in
+- [x] check marks on caves if not signed in
 - [x] better footer
 - [x] better home page
 - [ ] CI/CD pr deployments/teardowns